Tags provide a way to group related forms together. This makes it easier to organize your forms and find what you are looking for.

 - Come up with a tagging system that meets your business objectives.
 For instance, you may decide that having your forms grouped by form template name and customer name is important for your business.

-- Create automated workflow rules to implement your system.
-For the above example, you will want to create an auto-tagging workflow rule for each template.
+- Create automated rules to implement your system.
+For the above example, you will want to create an auto-tagging Template Event for each template.
 This rule would tag the form with the form template name and the customer name upon form completion.
 Automation is much easier and less error-prone than having people tag each form manually.